 Contributed by- Dr. Pooja Chaudhary

-Have we all have not dismissed fever as nothing?
+Almost all of us make the terrible mistake of dismissing fever as nothing.
 Fever is a term used for high temperature of the body.
 Did you know that fever is not an illness but a symptom of some underlying health issue?
-Fever simply is a way in which our body fights against the bacterial or viral infection.
+Fever is a way in which our body fights against the bacterial or viral infection.

 Viral fever is one of the most common form of fever.
 Seasonal change marks the outbreak of viral infections, making most of us it’s victim.
 Viral fever is transmission of infection by virus or small infectious agents.
 In most cases it gets really difficult to distinguish the cause behind the fever.
 Understanding all a bout viral fever can help in diagnosis and protecting health.

 It refers to a form of viral infection that is caused by an increase in the average body temperature.
 Low immunity levels among the kids and old people makes them much more susceptible to viral fever.
 It is seldom a cause for concern if diagnosed correctly and timely.
 It is tricky to differentiate between bacterial and viral infection, as both share the typical symptoms.

 Causes Of Viral Fever

 Most of us frequently suffer from a viral infection and are inquisitive to know how does viral fever occur?
 Viral fever can be triggered by one or several viruses, and the common causes include:

 - Viral Infection that causes the common cold and upper respiratory tract infection is the most common and contagious condition that leads to viral fever or high temperature

 - Viral fever is highly infectious and can transfer through cough, sneeze and droplet infection